|

 should we go that way"); he was pleased that Doris hadn't confessed

-to anything, and would meet with her the following day; Freddy ordered
+to anything, and was planning to meet with her the following day; Freddy

-Ed to keep his mouth shut: "I'm an attorney.
-You're a barber.
+ordered Ed to keep his mouth shut: "I'm an attorney.
+You're a

 - that evening at Ed's front door, Big Dave's grieving

-wife Ann spoke to him about how on their last summer's camping trip
+wife Ann (wearing a netted hat) spoke to him about how on their last

 was a spacecraft.
 I saw the creatures.
 They led Big Dave onto the